G-Valued Galois Deformation Rings when $\ell \neq p$: Moduli Spaces for G-Weil-Deligne Representations

 Let $e$ be a nilpotent element in $\Lie G_{\overline{E}}$.
 The proof of Theorem~\ref{thm:unobstructed} repeatedly uses cocharacters that interact well with $N$.

 \begin{defn} For a subgroup $H \subset G_{\overline{E}}$ with $e \in \Lie H$, a cocharacter $\lambda: \Gm \to H$ is adapted to $e$ provided that $\Ad \lambda(t) e = t^2 e$. \end{defn}

-As we are in characteristic zero, the nilpotent $e$ can be extended to an $\sl_2$-triple by the Jacobson-Morosov theorem.
+As we are in characteristic zero, the nilpotent $e$ can be extended to an $\sl_2$-triple by the Jacobson-Morozov theorem.
 If we exponentiate the triple and restrict to the diagonal $\Gm$, we obtain a cocharacter adapted to $e$.
-These also provide examples of the associated cocharacters used in \cite{bellovin16}.
+This process also provide examples of the associated cocharacters used in \cite{bellovin16}.
+Note that a general cocharacter adapted to $N$ is not necessarily associated to $N$.